suhanree/simple-spelling-tester/README.md

 Now a helper can generate shuffled words using the origin and the difficulty level.
 Then a helper can read the word one by one.
 While running the program, a user can change the difficulty level, or quit at any word.
-If the program is quit, or all the chosen words are used, changed difficulty levels will be saved to a file.
+If 'quit' is chosen, or all the chosen words are used, changed difficulty levels will be saved to a file.

 I used python with pandas.